 Follow the links below to find out about the basis of our research and publications to date.

 Fish communities have been surveyed by electrofishing and netting as part of a long-term monitoring programme.
 Electrofishing data are collected to the industry-standard protocols devised by the Scottish Fisheries Co-ordination Centre (SFCC).
 Our fieldwork is carried out by Clyde River Foundation staff and volunteers from local angling clubs, all of whom are appropriately trained.
-We now have considerable fisheries data covering a large portion of the catchment.
+We now have considerable fisheries data covering a large part of the catchment.

-To further our understanding of the River Clyde catchment we are also studying environmental quality using benthic macroinvertebrates as indicators of water quality.
+To further our understanding of the River Clyde catchment we study environmental quality using benthic macroinvertebrates as indicators of water quality.
 Since spring 2005 we have accumulated macroinvertebrate data from a number of sub-catchments.
 In 2013 we started the Clyde Riverfly Monitoring Partnership (CRIMP), a citizen science project involving monthly invertebrate sampling across the Clyde catchment.